sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   parts of the Bay Area and hits more major destinations.
 BART from the airport to SF is super clean and ~$8.
 * Caltrain is a light-rail system that goes through all of Silicon Valley for under $10.
 If you've heard of the GO train in the GTA, it's similar.
-They do
-* An Airport shuttle is a good alternative to Taxi and BART especially if you have a lot of luggage.
+* An Airport shuttle is a good alternative to Taxi and BART, especially if you have a lot of luggage.
-  For only $16 they will drop if you off in front of almost any hotel.
+  For only $16 they will drop you off in front of almost any hotel.
 I used GO Lorrie's Airport Shuttle to get to Park Hotel.
 * Caltrain is a light-rail system that goes through all of Silicon Valley for under $10.
 If you've heard of the GO train in the GTA, it's similar.
 They do often check tickets though!